Company number 15333364

 What is a photo-walk?

 A photo-walk is a community-centred activity where children walk together with cameras in areas where they live.
-They document places that matter to them to develop narratives and inquiries.
-Asia Giuliani developed photo-walks for children in 2018, after doing her own walks in East London.
-Click on the blog to read the incredible story of Peter Etchell, who Asia met on a photo-walk in Summer 2017.
+They document places they care about, develop narratives and ask questions to local community members.
+Asia Giuliani developed our photo-walk approach for children in 2018, inspired by her own photo-walks in East London.
+Click on the blog to read the incredible story of Peter Etchell from Bow, London.
 Scroll down to see the children’s photo-walk archive.

 Get in Touch